microsoft/onnxruntime/docs/execution_providers/OpenVINO-ExecutionProvider.md

 | tiny_yolov2 | Yes | Yes | Yes | Yes* |

 *FPGA only runs in HETERO mode wherein the layers that are not supported on FPGA fall back to OpenVINO CPU.

+## CSharp API

+*To use csharp api for openvino execution provider create a custom nuget package.

+#Windows

+Build windows build with --build_csharp option.
+.\build.bat --config Debug --build --use_openvino $Device --build_csharp

+Build Custom Nuget Package
+msbuild csharp\OnnxRuntime.CSharp.proj /p:Configuration=Debug /t:CreatePackage

+#Linux
+We do not have a current build process to build directly in Linux.
+But we can copy shared library libonnxruntime.so to onnxruntime repository in windows and execute the same commands above to get custom nuget package with linux shared library

+Build windows build with --build_csharp option.
+.\build.bat --config Debug --build --use_openvino $Device --build_csharp

+Build Custom Nuget Package
+msbuild csharp\OnnxRuntime.CSharp.proj /p:Configuration=Debug /t:CreatePackage